 Although it’s impossible to completely erase your digital footprint, there are a number of steps you can start taking that will help to clean up the mess of previous online activity and limit what personal information exists on other websites.

-Here are four simple steps you can make to start your digital footprint removal and take back control of your online privacy.
+Here are 5 tips to make digital footprint checks, start your digital footprint removal and take back control of your online privacy.

 Step 1: Build Better Social Media Privacy